-In client/server mode, the POA can provide and, if necessary, force secure SSL connections with all clients.
+In client/server mode, the POA is enabled for secure SSL connections by default.
+If necessary, you can configure the POA to force SSL connections with all clients.
 See Section 36.3.3, Securing the Post Office with SSL Connections to the POA.

 Messages from users in other post offices arrive in the local post office in the form of message files deposited in the POA input queue.
 See Section 35.3.4, Agent Input/Output Queues in the Post Office.

 The POA picks up the message files and updates all user and message databases to deliver incoming messages in the local post office.
 To provide timely delivery for a large volume of incoming messages, you can configure a POA just to handle message file processing.
-See Section 38.2.2, Configuring a Dedicated Message File Processing POA.
+See Section 38.2.2, Configuring a Dedicated Message File Processing POA (Windows Only).

 In addition to client/server processing (interacting with client users) and message file processing (delivering messages), the POA:

-Performs nightly user upkeep so users do not need to wait while the GroupWise client performs it; also creates a downloadable version of the system Address Book for Remote and Caching users.
-See Section 36.4.3, Performing Nightly User Upkeep.
+Performs nightly user upkeep so users do not need to wait while the GroupWise client performs it; also creates a downloadable version of the GroupWise Address Book for Remote and Caching users.

 Automatically detects and repairs invalid information in the post office database (wphost.db).